-- 3.4 For continuous credentialling process: - 3.4.1 All credentialled neurointerventionalist are required to be evaluated in the continuous credentialling process. - 3.4.2 The credentialled neurointerventionalist needs to perform at least 15 endovascular neurointerventional procedures in a 3-year cycle as the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure,^{10, 11} or has assumed the role of a supervisor in such procedures.
+- 3.4 For continuous credentialling process: - 3.4.1 All credentialled neurointerventionalist are required to be evaluated in the continuous credentialling process. - 3.4.2 The credentialled neurointerventionalist needs to perform at least 15 endovascular neurointerventional procedures in a 3-year cycle as the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure, or has assumed the role of a supervisor in such procedures.
 They should keep a detailed and complete record of all of the neurointerventional procedures performed during this 3-year cycle.
-Procedural complications and clinical outcomes (when available) of all these procedures should be recorded (without patient identifiers) and made available for inspection by the Credentialling Committee to be established in the future. - 3.4.3 The credentialled neurointerventionalist needs to have relevant CME/CPD activities related to neuroimaging and neurointervention in each CME/CPD cycle and the minimum number of CME/CPD points would be determined by the Credentialling Committee.
-They should also keep a detailed portfolio of their training, the relevant courses attended and the mentoring received or provided. - 3.4.4 Credentialled neurointerventionalists who do not fulfill the requirements for continuous credentialling process would be required to go through a re-activation process. - 3.4.5 For re-activation of the credentialled status, the neurointerventionalist needs to perform at least 10 endovascular neurointerventional procedures as the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure,^{10, 11} under the supervision of a credentialled neurointerventionalist within a period of two consecutive years.
+Procedural complications and clinical outcomes (when available) of all these procedures should be recorded (without patient identifiers) and made available for inspection by the Credentialling Committee to be established in the future. - 3.4.3 The credentialled neurointerventionalist needs to have relevant CME/CPD activities related to neuroimaging and neurointervention during the validity period.
+To facilitate continuous credentialing, relevant credentialled neurointerventionalists will be required to complete a designated CME Report Form and provide relevant supportive documents (e.g. attendance certificate, copy of publications), if possible.
+They should also keep a detailed portfolio of their training, the relevant courses attended and the mentoring received or provided. - 3.4.4 Credentialled neurointerventionalists who do not fulfill the requirements for continuous credentialling process would be required to go through a re-activation process. - 3.4.5 For re-activation of the credentialled status, the neurointerventionalist needs to perform at least 10 endovascular neurointerventional procedures as the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure, under the supervision of a credentialled neurointerventionalist within a period of two consecutive years.
 Procedural complications and clinical outcomes (when available) of these procedures performed within the said period should be recorded (without patient identifiers) and made available for inspection by a credentialling committee to be formed in the future.
 If the neurointerventionalist still cannot fulfil the requirements, the Credentialling Committee reserves the right to remove him from the list of Credentialled Neurointerventionists.